sinamajidian/HapMC/README.md

 cat Reconstructed_Haplotype.txt
 ```
 ## File description
-The MATLAB code convert_frag_mat.m can be used to convert a fragment file to a matrix of MATLAB format with .mat extension. first_block_extractor.m is used within the MATLAB code, HapMC.m, to extract overlapped reads which are considered as a connected read block.
+The MATLAB code `convert_frag_mat.m` can be used to convert a fragment file to a matrix of MATLAB format with `.mat` extension. `first_block_extractor.m` is used within the MATLAB code, `HapMC.m`, to extract overlapped reads which are considered as a connected read block.
 To convert the text file of the simulated data, we used two codes in R programming language:

-convert_simulated_data_to_mat-hap.R and convert_simulated_data_to_mat-read.R.
+`convert_simulated_data_to_mat-hap.R` and `convert_simulated_data_to_mat-read.R`.

-To convert the HapOPT’s output to HapCUT format, one can use convert_hapcut.py.
+To convert the HapOPT’s output to HapCUT format, one can use `convert_hapcut.py`.